 - Attention deficit-hyperactivity disorder (ADHD)

 Echinacea as a remedy in Europe and North America became popular in the late 1920’s and early 1930’s.
 Its first use was as a treatment for the common cold.
 Native American tribes in South Dakota used it for this reason and a supplement maker from Switzerland helped make it popular outside the tribes.

 The word ‘sage’ comes from the Latin word ‘salvere’ – to save.
-And it certainly had a life-saving reputation in the Middle Ages, with many using it as a way to try to prevent the plague.
+And it certainly had a life-saving reputation of one of the great traditional cures of the Middle Ages, with many using it as a way to try to prevent the plague.